oferlmntr/gpt-paint/EXTENSION.md

 # Converting to a Chrome Extension

-This guide explains how to convert this drawing tool into a Chrome extension that can be used with ChatGPT.
+This guide explains how to convert this missing features tool into a Chrome extension that can be used with ChatGPT.

 ## Step 1: Build the application